 As with many surgeries, it is necessary to stop smoking for at least six weeks before the breast reconstruction procedure.
 Anti-inflammatory medications should be avoided for two weeks before the procedure, as these thin the blood which can pose a risk during surgery.

 The DIEP Flap Procedure

 Once the procedure is complete, Dr. Bajaj will place you in a surgical bra to support the breasts.
+Since incorporating ERAS (Enhanced Recovery After Surgery) protocols, Dr. Bajaj has observed that her patients have a smoother, more comfortable recovery.
 Patients will be in the hospital for 2-3 days – the blood flow to the flap will be monitored closely for the first 24 hours.
 After that, you will be able to begin walking and eating regular food.
 Dr. Bajaj believes in a multi-modal approach to pain management.
-Patients will receive pain control via local anesthesia (numbing medicine), anti-inflammatories, and narcotics.
+Patients will receive pain control via local anesthesia (Exparel), anti-inflammatories, and narcotics.
 You will have drains which may be removed prior to going home.
 Most patients will be able to drive between 10-14 days after surgery; and most find that they need 4-6 weeks off work.
 Maintaining a healthy diet and walking after surgery are critical to your recover.
 Particularly strenuous activities can be resumed after 6-8 weeks unless otherwise stated by Dr. Bajaj.